-Outliers is one of those books that is hard to put down.
+This Outliers summary looks at one of those books that are hard to put down.
 I found myself turning the pages constantly with a minimal desire to put the book down.

 The book looks at how many successful people reached their goals.
 It’s the book that gave rise to the 10,000-hour rule, which states you need 10,000 hours of practice to master anything.

 It’s debatable whether this is correct or not, but there’s no doubt that more practice increases your chance of being a success in whatever field you choose.